Dainton Park Golf Club Played And Rated

 Off The Course

-The usual bar and restaurant are available and a pleasant patio area for sunny days.
+The usual bar and restaurant are available in the clubhouse and a pleasant patio area for sunny days.
+The restaurant features some wonderful oak beams.
 As already mentioned, in addition to golf you have a gym on-site.

 Unusually there is also a barbershop along with massage and various beauty treatments available.
 Physio and rehabilitation treatments are also catered for.